IB Exams Cancelled in the UAE: What the Non-Exam Route Means for Your Child in 2026

 On 30 March 2026, parents across the UAE received the news: the International Baccalaureate cancelled all May 2026 Diploma Programme and Career-related Programme examinations in the country.
 The exams had been scheduled to run from 27 April to 20 May 2026.

-The decision followed consultation with the UAE Ministry of Education after remote learning was extended until at least mid-April due to ongoing regional security concerns.
+The decision followed consultation with the UAE Ministry of Education after remote learning was extended until at least 17 April 2026 due to ongoing regional security concerns.
 With schools operating online and physical exam venues unavailable, the IB activated its Non-Exam Contingency Measure, the same safety-led, last-resort framework used globally during the Covid-19 pandemic in 2020 and 2021.
+Bahrain has since also been confirmed as moving to the NECM, with IB exams not taking place there either.

 This is not just an IB story.
 The cancellations have now hit every major exam board operating in the region:

-In short, if your child is studying in the UAE under any major international curriculum, final exams as they knew them are off the table for this session.
+In short, if your child is studying in the UAE under any major international or Indian curriculum, final exams as they knew them are off the table for this session.
+And the disruption now extends well beyond the UAE: all three UK boards (Pearson, Cambridge, and OxfordAQA) have cancelled across Bahrain and Kuwait; both Pearson and OxfordAQA have cancelled in Qatar; and Pearson and Cambridge have also cancelled in Lebanon.
+The IB has now cancelled in both the UAE and Bahrain.

 How the NECM Works: Your Child's Grade Without an Exam

-If your child is an IB Diploma or CP student in the UAE, their final grade will be calculated using two components:
+If your child is an IB Diploma or CP student in the UAE or Bahrain, their final grade will be calculated using two components:

 1. Internal Assessments (IAs)